susom/redcap-em-username-verification/README.md

 new user with an introduction to REDCap.
 The normal REDCap mechanism does not support this since the new record isn't really a user record, just a user-rights record.

+It is your responsiblitiy to properly secure your webservice that REDCap uses.
+For example, you might want to embed a unique token in the URL and you may want to filter by IP address so it only accepts requests from your REDCap server's IP address.

 ## Adding A Different Lookup

 I made a 'stub' for someone to implement an LDAP lookup.
 All you would have to do is build out the LADPVerifier class